 The Owner shall have the responsibility to acquaint his or her tenants with the Governing Documents.

-The Owner shall assign it rights to use the recreational amenities located on the Master Association Property during the term of the lease or rental agreement to the lessee or tenant and may not retain a concurrent right to use such recreational amenities.
+The Owner shall assign their rights to use the recreational amenities located on the Master Association Property during the term of the lease or rental agreement to the lessee or tenant and may not retain a concurrent right to use such recreational amenities.
 The Owner may retain the right of ingress, egress and access over any private streets as necessary to gain access to his Lot or Condominium Unit.

 Assessments shall remain the responsibility of the Owner during the term of any lease or rental agreement.
 Owners cannot delegate this responsibility to their tenants.

-An Owner should carefully screen prospective tenants prior to renting or leasing his Lot or Condominium in order to protect the Owner’s investment in his Lot or Condominium.
-Disturbances and disorderly conduct by tenants can result in a fine or legal action against the Owner.
+Disturbances and disorderly conduct by tenants may result in a fine or legal action against the Owner.

 Owners shall register their tenants with Management through completing the Tenant Registration Form.
 Please see Exhibit 3 for the Tenant Registration Form.